 This page explains the database checks that make up a CheckMEND report.

 Registered owner: An amber result indicates that we have records that the item being checked has one or more previous owners.
-This is important as many items sold as new are in fact refurbished devices that have been repackaged and this may be relevant to you when buying the device.
+This is only a concern to you if the item is purported to be new.

 If you're a trader or individual that makes frequent purchases of used electronics you'll benefit from opening an account with features including 7 day status change alerts, list of past checks, payment/invoice schedule, bulk checking facility, and great discounts when purchasing multiple credits.

 If you are an organisation handling high volumes of used electrical goods and require due diligence the CheckMEND API may be the best solution.